origin1tech/logur/README.md

     metadata: {},                            // merged metadata objects from logged message.
     args: params,                            // the original arguments loged.
     transports: ['console'],                 // array of transports message was logged to.
-    serializers: {                           // list of serializers tht should be applied.
+    serializers: {                           // object of serializers tht should be applied.
       metadata: function(value, output, options) {

         // value - the value for Logur Output key "metadata".